Getting Started with the Vulkan SDK

 - Visual Studio 2015 or newer (Visual Studio 2013 may work in a limited capacity)

-- If either of these is important to you, we suggest you upgrade to Visual Studio 2015 or newer
+- If this use case is important to you, we suggest you upgrade to Visual Studio 2015 or newer.

 Download the SDK

 Download the Vulkan SDK from the Vulkan SDK Download Site.
 The SDK download file is named